Carreau/ipython-wiki/Projects-using-IPython.md

 -   The [Spyder](https://code.google.com/p/spyderlib/) integrates the IPython Qt console, and IPdb for debugging.
 It also handles the connection to remote kernels.

+-   [scikit-bio](http://scikit-bio.org) is an open-source, BSD-licensed, python package providing data structures, algorithms, and educational resources for bioinformatics.

+-   [EMPeror](http://emperor.colorado.edu) is a WebGL tool for visualizing high-dimensional spaces typically through techniques like principal coordinates analysis.

+-   [qiita](https://github.com/biocore/qiita/) (canonically pronounced cheetah) the QIIME databasing effort to enable rapid analysis of microbial ecology datasets.
+The Qiita repository is responsible for defining the data model and the Python API for interacting with a Qiita database.
+Qiita relies on IPython for parallel compute support.

 In teaching
 -----------